You asked, we answered…

 Is car parking available?

-Yes, there's plentiful free off road parking.
+Yes, when you get near Redmile you will pick up signs for the Viking Challenge car park where you will be greeted by a car park marshal.
 We respectfully ask that you do not park your car on the village roads.
 Redmile is a village of around 300 people and once a year the village is taken over by over 1,000 cyclists.
 Please help us to be a good neighbour and keep the village roads clear.

 Do I need any special equipment?

-You must wear a cycle helmet and we strongly suggest a puncture repair kit.
-Be prepared for wet weather, this is England.
-In October.
+No, but you must wear a cycle helmet and we strongly suggest a puncture repair kit.
+Be prepared for wet weather, and the route has been known to have puddles nearly as deep as a bike before